 Broadly, we collect and process PI and Sensitive PI such as name, age, email address, sex, and language details, for example English as an additional language or dialect.

 The FAS Student Flourishing Profile (FP) is a multi-dimensional measure of student wellbeing.
 The aim of this (and possible future) online survey(s) is to provide periodic assessment of student wellbeing to enable the objective assessment of the success of wellbeing interventions which are to be used to benchmark student wellbeing against normative samples.
-In relation SPF and similar FAS profiling services, the responses provide information on mental and physical health.
+In relation FP and similar FAS profiling services, the responses provide information on mental and physical health.

 More specifically, the Sensitive PI we collect and process is in relation to mental health, including the experience of recent positive and negative emotions, knowledge of strengths, measures of balance and absorption derived from tasks recently undertaken, positive relationship experience, purpose, community, goal-setting, self-efficacy etc., accomplished.
 In relation to physical health, we collect information on nutrition, exercise and sleep.